 This dish is a must-try because it combines fresh, seasonal produce with comforting pasta in the most flavorful way possible.
 The summer squash adds a light, tender bite that makes the pasta feel vibrant and refreshing, while the garlic and Parmesan create a savory richness that keeps every bite satisfying.
 It’s the perfect balance of freshness and comfort in one bowl.

 It’s also a must-try because it’s a dish that’s easy enough for weeknights but impressive enough for guests.
 With minimal ingredients and simple steps, you can create something that looks and tastes gourmet without spending hours in the kitchen.
-Fresh herbs like basil, parsley, or thyme add layers of flavor and fragrance that make this recipe feel restaurant-quality.

-Recipe Information
+Recipe Information:

 - Preparation Time: 10 minutes